San Diego Airport & Modular Wetlands System Linear

 The solution had to be versatile.
 The horizontal flow vault-type MWS Linear could receive flow (pipe-in) from catch basins, but most importantly, be placed at traffic grade posing zero impact to the parking lot surface design.
 The MWS Linear is a subsurface flow wetland, with applications that sacrifice no surface space.
 No impact to parking operations.
 Virtually unrecognizable.

 In addition, the MWS Linear is the only biofiltration system that can be placed underground and without vegetation.
-Important, because the handful of available parking lot islands didn’t offer enough room to integrate stormwater BMPs.
+Important, because the handful of available parking lot islands didn’t offer enough room to integrate stormwater Best Management Practices (BMPs).
 Now, due to the MWS Linear’s full traffic rated concrete top, the units are installed directly under pavement adjacent to the grate inlets; making design simple and efficient.

 Every space counts and the result for the San Diego Airport Authority, and community, is sustainability and a substantial return on investment.
 San Diego International Airport’s parking is a multi-million dollar revenue stream projected to bring $35 million in 2015.
 The table illustrates just how financially potent a single MWS Linear system can be versus bioretention (non-proprietary BMPs).